 Signs & Symptoms of Glomerulonephritis

-The signs and symptoms of glomerulonephritis depend on the condition Acute or Chronic.
-Urine analysis generally help for diagnosing.
+The signs and symptoms of glomerulonephritis depend on the condition of Acute or Chronic.
+Urine analysis generally helps for diagnosing.

 Sign and Symptoms of Glomerulonephritis include:

 - Hematuria – Pink or cola-colored urine from red blood cells in your urine ()

 - Proteinuria – Foamy urine due to excess protein ()

 - Edema – Fluid retention.
 Swelling may be evident in the face, hands, feet, and abdomen.

 Generally, diagnosis starts with a urine examination followed by tests based on the signs & symptoms

 - Blood tests investigating the cause, including FBC, inflammatory markers, and special tests (including ASLO, ANCA, Anti-GBM, Complement levels, Antinuclear antibodies)